BioRubeBotProject/biorubebot-dev/README 2.md

 once one confirms the merge was successful.
 Upon completion of the project, the product release branch should be merged into the master branch.

-Upon approval of changes, Prof. Lewis or Prof. Mayfield will merge the master branch in this repository into a release branch in biorubebot-production.
+Upon approval of changes, Prof. Lewis or Prof. Maxwell will merge the master branch in this repository into a release branch in biorubebot-production.
 Once it's confirmed this is working, that branch will be merged into the master branch in the production repository.